 Compensation can amount to more than 3 times the amount paid to your landlord as a deposit.

-As a leading law firm in the North of England dealing with Landlord & Tenant issues.
-PDA LAW have developed a swift and effective process for manging such compensation claims for our clients and we have an exceptional success rate.
+As a leading law firm in the North of England dealing with Landlord & Tenant issues, PDA LAW have developed a swift and effective process for managing compensation claims for tenancy deposit disputes and we have an exceptional success rate.

-Call PDA Law today on 01244 373373 to speak with one of our expert DPS claim solicitors and start your claim.
+Call PDA Law today on 01244 373373 to speak with one of our expert deposit protection scheme solicitors and start your claim.
 We can help you claim the compensation you are due, if over the past 6 years you have experienced any of the following issues:

 - You are unsure whether your deposit was protected adequately

 - You did not receive your deposit scheme protection certificate within 30 days of paying your deposit

 - You know your deposit was not protected

 - You did not receive your deposit back when your tenancy completed

 If you suspect you have been mistreated by your landlord in regard to your tenancy deposit or the protection of it in a registered scheme, if you have not received your TDP certificate, or you are having problems getting it back, you may be entitled to compensation.